ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 A completely rewritten debugger [debug.gem](https://github.com/ruby/debug) is bundled. debug.gem has the following features:

-* Improve the debugging performance (it does not slow down the application even with the debugger)
+* Improve the debugging performance (it does not slow down the application even with the debugger).
-* Support remote debugging
+* Support remote debugging.
-* Support rich debugging frontend (VSCode and Chrome browser are supported now)
+* Support rich debugging frontend (VS Code and Chrome browser are supported currently).
-* Support multi-process/multi-thread debugging
+* Support multi-process/multi-thread debugging.
-* Colorful REPL
+* Colorful REPL.
 * And other useful features like record & replay feature, tracing feature and so on.

 <video autoplay="autoplay" controls="controls" muted="muted" width="764" height="510" poster="https://cache.ruby-lang.org/pub/media/ruby310_debug_demo.jpg">
   <source src="https://cache.ruby-lang.org/pub/media/ruby310_debug_demo.mp4" type="video/mp4">
 </video>

-Ruby had bundled lib/debug.rb, but it was not well maintained and it had issues about performance and features. debug.gem replaced lib/debug.rb completely.
+Ruby had bundled lib/debug.rb, but it was not well maintained and it had issues about performance and features. debug.gem replaces lib/debug.rb completely.

 ## error_highlight: Fine-grained error location in backtrace

 A built-in gem, error_highlight, has been introduced.
-It includes fine-grained error location in backtrace:
+It includes fine-grained error location in backtraces:

 ```
 $ ruby test.rb